awkward-student/Smoke-Screen/README.md

 # Contributing Guidelines

 1. Fork the repository.
-2. Create a new branch for your feature/bugfix.
+2. Create a new branch for your feature/bugfix: `git checkout -b feature-new-feature`
-3. Make your changes and commit them.
+3. Make your changes and commit them: `git commit -m "Add new feature"`
-4. Push your changes to your fork.
+4. Push your changes to your fork: `git push origin feature-new-feature`
 5. Open a pull request.

 ## License